Dimland/Masa_exzam2/README.md

 ## Section B: Please, explain the following terms the best way you can _=> 22 points_

 11. **Constructor** _=> 4 points_
+    constructor this a special method used for create and initialize objects created using class

 12. **Connection string** _=> 4 points_
     Line with settings for connecting to the server
 13. **IDENTITY & SEED** _=> 5 points_

 14. **Abstract class** _=> 5 points_
+    Abstract cannot be created.
+An abstract class object reference cannot be created and contains one or more abstract methods.
+Used to unify code

 15. **Export keyword in nodejs code** _=> 4 points_